scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 specifies the discretized real- and Fourier-space grids over which the PRISM equation is solved and is instantiated by specifying the length (i.e. number of gridpoints) and grid spacing in real- or Fourier space (i.e. :math:`dr` or :math:`dk`).
-An important detail of the PRISM cost function mentioned above (and described in more detail below) is that correlation functions need to be transformed to and from Fourier space during the cost function evaluation. :code:`pyPRISM.Domain` also contains the Fast Fourier Transform (FFT) methods needed to efficiently carry out these transforms.
+An important detail of the PRISM cost function mentioned above is that correlation functions need to be transformed to and from Fourier space during the cost function evaluation. :code:`pyPRISM.Domain` also contains the Fast Fourier Transform (FFT) methods needed to efficiently carry out these transforms.
 The mathematics behind these FFTs, which are implemented as Type II and III Discrete Sine Transforms (DST-II and DST-III), are discussed in our previous work. :cite:`pyPRISM`

 The :code:`pyPRISM.System` class contains multiple :code:`pyPRISM.ValueTable`
 and :code:`pyPRISM.PairTable` objects in addition to the specialized container